QodotPlugin/qodotplugin.github.io/docs/entities.md

 ![](https://codahosted.io/images/77T7fADkTg/blobs/bl-FzkbKV9nbb/04e6eb13407c60ff95322a0627a1dde76f89973d022315763f2abafcdf9630df2514565ef2d63dc21e5cfa9427e932f9eda3a067b1b132b17695f59704c268aeabe7fd8bb3d27fee23ab7cc49899ccc9ec875cf8a1a815d1623d4dbdd02795460e8ac106)

+Note
+{: .label .label-blue }
-**Note:** Make sure to save your FGD resource first by clicking the save icon in the top right, or by pressing Ctrl + S with any scene open.
+Make sure to save your FGD resource first by clicking the save icon in the top right, or by pressing Ctrl + S with any scene open.

 Click _Export File_ again.

 Now you can open Trenchbroom, or go to File → Refresh Entity Definitions if you already have it open.

+Note
+{: .label .label-blue }
-**Note:** If you get a Trenchbroom error about incomplete strings, make sure the *Fgd Name* on your own FGD is not “Qodot”.
+If you get a Trenchbroom error about incomplete strings, make sure the *Fgd Name* on your own FGD is not “Qodot”.

 You should be able to see more entity definitions in the entity collections list.
 This means your FGD made it into Trenchbroom successfully!